By Patrick A. Trottier

-Using ‘OD talk’, it is the appreciation, development and integration of organizational aspects and elements, such as people, business processes, strategies, organizational design, systems (IT/IS), relevant environments, business models and culture (to name a few), into a systemic, integral whole in order to achieve desired goals.
+Using ‘OD talk’, OD is the appreciation, development and integration of organizational aspects, processes and elements such as people, business processes, strategies, organizational design, systems (IT/IS), relevant environments, business models and culture (to name a few), into a systemic, integral whole in order to achieve desired business goals.

 Organizational Development is the process of:

-1. Building organizational capacity to become more adaptive and effective with its changing environments… .
+1. Building organizational capacity to become more adaptive and effective with its rapidly changing environments…

-2. Mastering strategic and operational capabilities to overcome the challenges in accomplishing its desired goals…
+2. Mastering strategic and operational capabilities to overcome the increasingly complex challenges in accomplishing its desired business goals…

 3. Enhancing an organization’s ability to create and sustain its organizational and business vitality and viability…

-On Culture: A key consideration in developing an organization’s culture is to embed its mission, vision and values into the development of people, its structures, job designs, its technologies, processes and systems… as well as its business model, strategic focus and its organizational design. ( see: Culture As A Core Business Strategy – an Emergent Approach To A Living Culture; https://globaltransforming.wordpress.com/2017/01/06/culture-as-a-core-business-strategy-an-emergent-approach-to-a-living-culture/ )
+On Culture – a key and critical focus of OD: A key consideration in developing an organization’s culture is to embed its mission, vision and values into the development of people, its structures, job designs, its technologies, processes and systems… as well as its business model, strategic focus and its organizational design. ( see: Culture As A Core Business Strategy – an Emergent Approach To A Living Culture; https://globaltransforming.wordpress.com/2017/01/06/culture-as-a-core-business-strategy-an-emergent-approach-to-a-living-culture/ )

-Simply, ‘culture’ is what people (internal and external) ‘experience’ as patterns on a continuous basis when interacting with the aspects of an organization.
+Simply, ‘culture’ is what people (internal and external) ‘experience’ as patterns on a continuous basis when interacting with an organization.

 For the sake of a common understanding, let’s define culture as: